shoelace-style/shoelace/README.md

 > [!IMPORTANT]
 > **Shoelace is sunset.** There is no active development on this codebase.
 The library remains available under the MIT license for existing use, but **please do not open issues, pull requests, or feature requests here**—direct those to **[Web Awesome](https://webawesome.com)**, the successor project, at [github.com/shoelace-style/webawesome](https://github.com/shoelace-style/webawesome).

+> [!TIP]
+> **Already using Shoelace?** Follow the [migration guide](https://webawesome.com/docs/resources/migrating-from-shoelace) to move to Web Awesome, or [point an AI coding agent at it](https://webawesome.com/docs/resources/migrating-from-shoelace#choose-your-migration-path) for a faster path.

 **What “Sunset” Means:** Shoelace has **no active development**. **Issues, pull requests, and feature requests** belong on **[Web Awesome](https://github.com/shoelace-style/webawesome)**, not this repository.
 The published package remains available under the MIT license for existing use. **Archiving** this repo on GitHub (optional but recommended) is how you mark it **read-only** on the platform—see _For Repository Maintainers_ below.

 Web Awesome, like Shoelace before it, offers an even larger library of free [components](https://webawesome.com/docs/components/), plus [themes](https://webawesome.com/docs/themes/), [utilities](https://webawesome.com/docs/utilities/), [patterns](https://webawesome.com/docs/patterns/), and more.